Interested in how to undertake a Google Map integration for your app?

 - Push notification;

 - User management;

 Our guide “How to choose the best Mobile Backend as a Service (MBaaS)?” explains the benefits of using an MBaaS in detail.

-It provides you with relevant tips, for e.g.:
+The documentation on integrating Google Maps offers you relevant tips, for e.g.:

 - Loading the API;